jordbort/lemony-friend/README.md

 - `!banuser` or `!banusers` - This command can only be used by the streamer or a moderator.
 It is used to ban one more users (separated by spaces) from the channel.

 ## Fun commands 🍋️
 - `!hangman` - This command initiates a game of Hangman and chooses a random word by using the [Rando API](https://random-word-api.vercel.app/).
 Join the game using `!play`, even after the game has started.
+A moderator can also manage the game by using `!hangman skip` to skip the current player's turn, and `!hangman end` to stop the game and reveal the answer.
 - `!play` - Use this command to join an active game of Hangman.
 - `!rps` - Use this command to challenge lemony_friend to a game of Rock, Paper, Scissors.
 You may can use `!rps rock` `!rps paper` `!rps scissors` to specify your move, or simply use `!rps` and a move will be chosen at random.
 - `!chant` - Use this command to have lemony_friend chant it in all caps in chat.